-To use the Hue component to manage workflows, log in to the Hue console first as shown below:
+To use the Hue component to manage workflows, log in to the Hue console first:

-- 1.Log in to the EMR console, click the ID/Name of the target cluster to enter the cluster details page, and click Cluster Service. - 2.
-Find the Hue component on the list page and click WebUI Access Address to enter the Hue page. - 3.
-When logging in to the Hue console for the first time, use the root account and the password set when you created the cluster.
+- 1. Log in to the EMR console and click the ID/Name of the target cluster in the cluster list to go to the cluster details page.
+Then, click Cluster Service. - 2.
+Find the Hue component on the list page and click WebUI URL to go to the Hue page. - 3.
+When logging in to the Hue console for the first time, use the hadoop account and the password set when you created the cluster.